-In preparation for the return to on-campus instruction in the 2020-21 school year, APS has updated, customized and consolidated resources to supporting formation of Walking School Buses through:
+APS has updated, customized and consolidated resources to support formation of Walking School Buses through:

 - Reaching out to PTAs, school communities and families for input on guidance and resources needed to support formation of Walking School Buses

-- Adaptation of existing Walking School Bus resources to comply with social distancing and other COVID-19 guidance
+- Adaptation of existing Walking School Bus resources to comply with COVID-19 guidance

 - Sharing of communications templates for school/family outreach